Edmund Battersby

-Edmund Battersby (November 10, 1949 - March 25, 2016) was a classical pianist and professor at the Jacobs School of Music of Indiana University.
+Edmund Battersby (November 10, 1949 – March 25, 2016) was an American classical pianist and professor at the Jacobs School of Music of Indiana University.

 Life and career

 Edmund Battersby was born in Detroit, Michigan in 1949.
-His teachers included Barbara Holmquest, Artur Balsam, at Kneisel Hall, in Blue Hill, Maine, followed by Sascha Gorodnitski at the Juilliard School where he earned his Bachelor of Music and Master of Music degrees.
-Professor Battersby taught at Montclair State College, now Montclair State University, and Kneisel Hall before joining the faculty of the Jacobs School of Music of Indiana University in Bloomington, Indiana.
+His teachers included Barbara Holmquest, Artur Balsam, at Kneisel Hall, in Blue Hill, Maine, followed by Sascha Gorodnitski at the Juilliard School, where he earned his Bachelor of Music and Master of Music degrees.

+Battersby taught at Montclair State College, now Montclair State University, and Kneisel Hall before joining the faculty of the Jacobs School of Music of Indiana University in Bloomington, Indiana.

-Edmund Battersby performed as soloist with major symphony orchestras including Pittsburgh, New Jersey and Indianapolis, broadcast numerous concerts from the Library of Congress, appeared on the Great Performers at Lincoln Center and Mostly Mozart series and gave notable solo recitals at Alice Tully Hall and Wigmore Hall.
+He performed as soloist with major symphony orchestras including Pittsburgh, New Jersey and Indianapolis, broadcast numerous concerts from the Library of Congress, appeared on the Great Performers at Lincoln Center and Mostly Mozart series and gave notable solo recitals at Alice Tully Hall and Wigmore Hall.